 The PAGE Board of Directors are made up of members at-large and executive officers.
 The Board typically meets three times each year for face-to-face meetings and monthly online meetings to consider the business of the organization and its strategic direction.
 The Board is also responsible for attending and running the annual PAGE Conference.
 The board term length is a three-year term.
 Executive Board Officer positions include President, Vice-President, Executive Secretary, Treasurer, and Affiliate Director and serve in their elected position for 3-years.

 General Information on Joining the Board:

 We’re always looking for motivated and intellectually curious people to help fulfill our mission.
 Finding those people starts with YOU!
 The first step involves completing the application process and participating in an interview.

-Applications are reviewed two times per year, May and November.
+Applications are reviewed and interviews are conducted two times per year, May and December.

 You will be asked to upload the following to the online nomination form:

 - A resume/CV (that includes name, home address, phone, and e-mail address; current position; career highlights and history; education; description of PAGE participation and accomplishments in the field of gifted – e.g., conventions attended, presentations, committee/network/affiliate work; significant leadership and/or advocacy activities at the local, state, or national level; publications and/or presentations).

 - One letter of support from someone who will attest to the candidate’s accomplishments on behalf of gifted children (e.g., PAGE leadership, local affiliate officer, local agency representative, or others who know the candidate’s work.)

 - Statement of Candidacy (100 words maximum).
 The PAGE board reserves the right to edit any Statement of Candidacy to meet space requirements.